nikanikachan/Proof_of_Authority_Blockchain/README.md

-# Unit18_PoA_blockchain
-Unit 18 Homework

-Instructions for setting up a private blockchain for the the client.
+# Instructions for setting up a private blockchain for the client.
+Unit_18: Creating a private blockchain using the Proof of Authority consensus algorithm

 Prerequisites:
 - Go Ethereum (Geth) installed